Omar Abada

-Omar Abada (عمر عبادة, born 20 April 1993) is a Tunisian professional basketball player who plays for Al Wahda Damascus of the Syrian Basketball League.
-Abada also plays for the Tunisia national basketball team.
+Omar Abada (عمر عبادة, born 20 April 1993) is a Tunisian professional basketball player who plays for Club Africain of the Championnat Pro A. Abada also plays for the Tunisia national basketball team.

 Born in Tunis, he started his career in 2010 with Étoile de Radès where he stayed for eight seasons.
 In 2018, Abada played a year in France for Saint-Chamond.
 A year later, he returned to Tunisia to play for US Monastir.

 With Tunisia, he has won the AfroBasket tournament in 2017 and 2021, while being named to the All-Tournament Team in 2021.

 Professional career

 Abada started his career with Étoile de Radès in the Tunisian Championnat National A and helped the team win two national championships.
 In the 2017 FIBA Africa Champions Cup he was named to the All-Star Team.

 In the 2018–19 season, Abada played one season in France for Saint-Chamond of the LNB Pro B, the national second tier.

 In 2019, he returned to Tunisia to play for US Monastir.
 He played in the inaugural season of the Basketball Africa League (BAL) with Monastir and helped his team reach the Finals.
 After the tournament, he was named to the All-BAL First Team.

 On January 16, 2022, Abada was announced by Zamalek to be on the roster for the 2022 FIBA Intercontinental Cup.
 However, he never joined the team or played in any game.

 In April 2022, Abada joined the Syrian club Al Wahda Damascus of the Syrian Basketball League.

+In May 2023, Abada signed for ABC Fighters to play in the 2023 BAL Playoffs.
+In the quarter-finals, he scored 21 points against Petro de Luanda but could not save the Fighters from being eliminated after a narrow 88–86 defeat.

+Abada joined Al Ahly in August 2023, with whom he played in the 2023 FIBA Intercontinental Cup.
+Later Abada joined Club African in the 2023–24 season, and the team finished as runners-up in the Pro A.

+During the 2024–25 season, Abada played with Club Africain.
+In May 2025, he joined FUS Rabat from Morocco for the 2025 BAL playoffs, returning to the BAL after a one-year absence.
+He later led Club Africain to the 2024–25 Championnat Pro A title, ending a 9-year title drought of the club.